-A scientific and engineering report, "Flood Insurance Study, Gloucester County, New Jersey (All Jurisdictions)," dated January 20, 2010.
+A scientific and engineering report, "Flood Insurance Study, Gloucester County, New Jersey (All Jurisdictions)" dated August 17, 2016.

 The above documents are hereby adopted and declared to be a part of this chapter.
-The Flood Insurance Study and maps are on file at 33 Delaware Street, Woodbury, New Jersey 08096.
+The Flood Insurance Study, maps and advisory documents are on file at 33 Delaware Street, Woodbury, New Jersey.

 Each day that a violation exists, occurs or continues shall constitute a separate offense for the purpose of imposing penalties referred to above.

 This chapter is not intended to repeal, abrogate or impair any existing easements, covenants or deed restrictions.
 However, where this chapter and any other chapter, code, easement, covenant or deed restriction conflict or overlap, whichever imposes the more stringent restrictions shall prevail.

 In the interpretation and application of this chapter, all provisions shall be:

 The degree of flood protection required by this chapter is considered reasonable for regulatory purposes and is based on scientific and engineering considerations.
 Larger floods can and will occur on rare occasions.
 Flood heights may be increased by man-made or natural causes.
 This chapter does not imply that land outside the areas of special flood hazard or uses permitted within such areas will be free from flooding or flood damages.